Essential Oil Families

 - Rose: relieves anxiety, tension, and depression, balances hormones, repairs skin damage, heals dry skin, anti-fungal, balances oil production, aphrodisiac.
 Usually derived from the petals of the Rosa damascena variety, either through steam distillation or solvent extraction.

-- Lavender: soothing and energizing, deeply healing for burns, wounds, skin ailments, and scars, helps with sleep and mood disorders, relieves sore muscles, helpful for respiratory disorders, improves circulation, soothes digestive upset, relieves headaches, balances hormones, aphrodisiac.
+- Lavender: soothing and energizing, deeply healing for burns, wounds, skin ailments, and scars helps with sleep and mood disorders, relieves sore muscles, helpful for respiratory disorders, improves circulation, soothes a digestive upset, relieves headaches, balances hormones, aphrodisiac.
 Can be used directly on the skin.
 Derived from lavender flowers through steam distillation.

 - Geranium: antibacterial, healing for skin ailments, burns, wounds, and scars, balances hormones and mood swings, relieves anxiety, balances oil production, anti-depressant, anti-fungal.
 Derived from the stalks and leaves of the pelargonium odorantissimum and pelargonium graveolens varieties through steam distillation.

 Another popular oil family is the citruses.
-Lemon, orange, and bergamot are the most common, but mandarin, grapefruit and lime are also great choices.
+Lemon, orange, and bergamot are the most common, but mandarin, grapefruit, and lime are also great choices.
 Citrus scents are deeply familiar to almost everyone, and the oils themselves are often found in cleaning products.
 All citrus oils are sweet but fresh, staying away from the heavy sweetness of vanilla and some florals.
 Even tart fruits – like lemon and grapefruit – tend to be pleasantly ‘clean’-smelling as oils.
 The scents appeal to a wide range of people, making citrus blends the best choice when buying a gift.

 Tired?
 Depressed?
 Missing the sun?
 Then reach for a blend of citrus oils, all of which help with mood disorders and lethargy.
 They also tend to be detoxifying and energizing.
 The citrus family is also your best choice for killing bad odors and making dreary basements feel open and inviting.
 It’s hard to go wrong with using citruses for home scenting: a citrus reed diffuser in the bathroom, a citrus oil diffusing in the kitchen, and a room spray in the bedroom will appeal to everyone who comes by.